Innovative Process Solutions

 - High surface renewal efficiency

-- Narrow residence time distribution combined with a wide and flexible range of residence times
+- Wide and flexible range of average residence times

 - High conversion rates